paras9o9/Suicidal-Ideation-Detection-using-Machine-Learning/README.md

         'SI': ['SuicideWatch, 'selfharm', 'AdultSelfHarm'],  # High SI probability 'MH': ['depression', 'BPD', 'Vent', 'mentalhealth', 'MentalHealthSupport', 'SelfHate'],  # Mental health with SI screening
-        'NEU': ['college', 'collegeIndia', 'TwentiesIndia'], # For Netural behavior 'HUMOR': ['teenagers', 'suicidebywords', 'memes', 'darkjokes','IndianDankMemes', 'dankmemes', '2meirl4meirl'] # For distingushing humour and SI ideation
+        'NEU': ['college', 'collegeIndia', 'TwentiesIndia'], # For Netural behavior 'Humour': ['teenagers', 'suicidebywords', 'memes', 'darkjokes','IndianDankMemes', 'dankmemes', '2meirl4meirl'] # For distingushing Humour and SI ideation
     )
 - labeling scheme (binary and multi-level):
   - Binary classes: Every post is labeled either “suicidal ideation” or “non‑suicidal,” nothing in between.
 This makes models easier to train and results simpler to      report, but it can’t tell apart different risk levels like passive thoughts, active intent, or plans.
 Binary labeling reduces annotation effort and class             imbalance complexity, providing a clean starting point for benchmarking before moving to multi‑level labels.

-  - Multi‑level: multiple classes that capture risk levels or categories, such as Mental Health, Neutral and Humor, this offers richer signals for analysis and           multiple levels let models and analyses distinguish passive thoughts from planning or attempts, which is valuable for research on risk progression and triage         logic.
+  - Multi‑level: multiple classes that capture risk levels or categories, such as Mental Health, Neutral and Humour, this offers richer signals for analysis and           multiple levels let models and analyses distinguish passive thoughts from planning or attempts, which is valuable for research on risk progression and triage         logic.

 - Preprocessing scope:
     We de‑identify user references, filter by English language and length, remove spam/duplicates, and apply OCR to image posts to extract embedded text.
 All steps are deterministic and versioned.